-Some investors eschew all closed-end fund (CEF) investing because of how CEFs raise their initial capital.
-While we do not believe this is wise, there are some unique risks involved with purchasing a CEF at its initial public offering (IPO).
+Some investors avoid all closed-end fund (CEF) investing because of how CEFs raise their initial capital.
+While we don't believe this is wise, there are some unique risks involved with purchasing a CEF at its initial public offering (IPO).
 This article details how a CEF raises its initial capital and why a CEF always trades at a premium immediately following the IPO.

 Birth of a closed-end fund

 An idea for a proposed CEF takes shape.

 - Executives at a fund family with other CEFs may come up with an idea for a new CEF.